wi-fighters/programming-basics/exercises/closure-api-exercise.md

 ### Part 4: Add `delete`

-1. Following the same pattern as above, add a new function to your API called `delete`.
+1. Following the same pattern as above, add a new function to your API called `remove`.
 This function should:
   - accept one parameter: the index of the element to delete.
   - delete the db element at the given index if it exists.
   - If there is no existing element at the given index, return an error message.

-2. Expose `delete` so it can be accessed from outside the `init` function.
+2. Expose `remove` so it can be accessed from outside the `init` function.

 Again, try to hack your db from outside.
 Can you perform CRUD operations on it without using your API?